IIIF/api/source/api/presentation/3.0/index.md

 ###  5.2.
 Manifest

 The Manifest resource typically represents a single object and any intellectual work or works embodied within that object.
-In particular it includes the descriptive, rights and linking information for the object.
-It then embeds the Canvases that should be rendered to the user.
+In particular it includes descriptive, rights and linking information for the object.
+It embeds the Canvases that should be rendered to the user as views of the object.
 The Manifest response contains sufficient information for the client to initialize itself and begin to display something quickly to the user.

 The identifier in `id` _MUST_ be able to be dereferenced to retrieve the JSON description of the Manifest, and thus _MUST_ use the HTTP(S) URI scheme.

-Along with the descriptive information, there is an `items` section, which is an array of JSON-LD objects.
+The Manifest _MUST_ have an `items` property, which is an array of JSON-LD objects.
 Each object is a Canvas, described in the next section.

-There _MAY_ also be a `structures` section listing one or more [Ranges][prezi-api-3-range] which describe additional structure of the content, such as might be rendered as a table of contents.

-Finally, the Manifest _MAY_ have an `annotations` property, which includes Annotation Page resources where the Annotations are have the Manifest as their `target`.
+It _MAY_ also have a `structures` property listing one or more [Ranges][prezi-api-3-range] which describe additional structure of the content, such as might be rendered as a table of contents.
+The Manifest _MAY_ have an `annotations` property, which includes Annotation Page resources where the Annotations have the Manifest as their `target`.
 These will typically be comment style annotations, and _MUST NOT_ have `painting` as their `motivation`.

 The example below includes only the Manifest-level information, however actual implementations _MUST_ embed at least the Canvases in `items`.